*This article has been updated on April 30, 2018*

 I’ll give you the latest info on the process.
 If driving to Guatemala, you’ll need to update the vehicle’s permit as well – a vehicle visa, or “entry permit” is tied to your stay in Guatemala.
 You have to renew your tourist visa first before you do your vehicle permit.

 *** Have you been in Guatemala for less than 90 days?
 Then you need to follow the Guatemala visa extension process outlined below.

-Alternatively, you can also go on a longer, yet infinitely more satisfying visa run to San Cristobal de las Casas, Mexico (opens new window).
-If you want to travel even farther, head to Belize instead (opens new window).**
+Alternatively, you can also go on a longer, yet infinitely more satisfying visa run to San Cristobal de Las Casas, Mexico (opens new window).
+If you want to travel even farther, head to Belize instead (opens a new window).**

 Guatemala Visa Extension Options

 First, to renew your tourist visa for an extra 90 days you have two options:

 1) Leave the country for one day (24 hours), get an exit stamp on your passport, then a new 90-day entry stamp when you return.

 2) Apply for a permit extension at the central office in Guatemala City.